pdiveris/api_ht/README.md

 [![Build Status](http://ci.bentleysoft.com/build-status/image/1)](http://ci.bentleysoft.com/build-status/view/1)

-This API is a composer based drop in which should allow you to access the HT resources from your PHP based application.
+This RESTful-ish API is a composer based drop in which allows you to access the HT resources from your PHP based application over.

 Provided by Jisc